Bellagio (resort): Restaurants

 Bellagio opened with 16 eateries, some of them overseen by award-winning chefs.
 Picasso is a French restaurant by chef Julian Serrano.
 Paintings by Pablo Picasso adorn the restaurant's walls.
 Chef Todd English opened Olives, which served Mediterranean food and was named after a popular restaurant he opened in Boston.
 The resort also included Circo and Le Cirque, both owned by the Maccioni family and inspired by New York restaurants of the same name.
 Circo was an Italian restaurant, while Le Cirque offers French food and features an upscale circus theme.

 Other restaurants included the 500-seat Buffet at Bellagio; Prime, a steakhouse by chef Jean-Georges Vongerichten; Aqua, a 150-seat seafood restaurant originally from San Francisco, overseen by chef Michael Mina; and the 24-hour Bellagio Cafe.
 Several restaurants included patios overlooking the Bellagio lake.

 In 2004, Aqua was renamed Michael Mina after its chef.
 A new restaurant, Sensi, opened later that year as part of the Spa Tower.
 Jean-Philippe Maury also opened a pâtisserie which includes the world's largest chocolate fountain, standing 27 feet.

 Fifteen years after the resort's opening, most of the original restaurants remained popular.
 Circo closed in 2014, and was replaced a year later by Lago, a new restaurant from chef Serrano.
 The restaurant serves Italian food, and features an Italian Futurism design.
+Snacks, a popular eatery among gamblers, was remodeled in 2015.

 Chef Roy Ellamar began overseeing Sensi in 2011.
 The restaurant closed in 2015, and was replaced by Ellamar's new restaurant Harvest, a health-conscious eatery with an emphasis on fresh ingredients.
 Olives closed in early 2018, and was replaced by Spago, a restaurant by Wolfgang Puck.
+Sadelle's, a popular Manhattan restaurant, opened a Las Vegas location at Bellagio in 2019, replacing the cafe.

 The Mayfair Supper Club, a restaurant offering live entertainment, opened on December 31, 2019.
 It overlooks the Bellagio fountains.
 Le Cirque closed in March 2020, amid the COVID-19 pandemic, and eventually reopened in October 2021.

 The resort includes an employee dining hall known as Mangia, which functions as a buffet and feeds thousands of workers daily.
 An herb garden, located on the Bellagio's roof, supplies some of the resort's restaurants.